edgeandnode/billing-contracts/README.md

 To deploy, see these instructions:

-Use arb-mainnet to deploy Billing:
+Use arbitrum-one (or arbitrum-goerli) to deploy Billing:

 ```
-hh deploy-billing --network arb-mainnet \
+hh deploy-billing --network arbitrum-one \
     --collector <COLLECTOR_ADDRESS> \
     --token <GRT_ADDRESS> \
     --governor <GOVERNOR_ADDRESS> \